transdigiware/blockchain/howto/ibp-console-build-network.md

   | **Ordering Service Identity** | |  | OS1 | OS1pw |
   | **Administrator certificate** | Ordering Service MSP ||||
   | **Associate identity** | Ordering Service MSP Admin   |||||

-  *Figure 15.
-Create an ordering service*
+  {: caption="Table 13.
+Create an ordering service" caption-side="bottom"}

 After the ordering service has been created, you are able to see it on the **Nodes** panel.